 From time to time you may need to access UNSW networked resources while off-campus.
 You may be working from home, visiting another campus or on sabbatical.
 You may also be in a café or airport lounge that has wireless facilities.
 In these environments you may find you can’t access or even locate certain UNSW networked resources such as your work computer or your department’s file server.
 This is because you are trying to access these resources from a non-UNSW network.
 For security reasons many networked resources can only be accessed from inside UNSW, via the UNSW campus–wide network.

 What the VPN service does is it creates a trusted connection to the UNSW network using secure encryption technology.
 It does this over whatever network connection you are using at the time, such as commercial broadband or wireless.
 Once this trusted connection is established, you should be able to locate and connect to your computers and file servers as usual.

-A new feature has been implemented to replicate an on-campus experience where you CAN access library journals and websites as if you were physically located on campus.
+A new feature has been implemented to replicate an on-campus experience where you CAN access library resources as if you were physically located on campus.
 This feature also allows access to restricted websites when travelling to some locations abroad (e.g. accessing YouTube from China will be available through this VPN profile)

 To enable this feature when connecting to the UNSW VPN, please use the following URL:

 Please note that all internet traffic will be sent through the VPN including non-UNSW traffic.
 This can, in some cases, impact the speed at which web pages will open.

 Guides to connect to this service are below:

 The VPN client is a small software application that connects your computer to the UNSW Enterprise VPN Service.
 The VPN Client creates the secure encrypted connection to the UNSW network based on your zPass credentials.
 Download the client and instructions below: